webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 }
 ```

-Now we need to setup one more storage buffer with some vertex data.
+Now we need to set up one more storage buffer with some vertex data.
-First lets make a function to generate some vertex data.
-Lets make a circle.
+First, let's make a function to generate some vertex data.
+Let's make a circle.
 <a id="a-create-circle"></a>

 ```js